Tipton schools allowed sex offender on school grounds after conviction

 Christopher Morgan was convicted of child molesting in November of 2015.
 He was placed on home detention and required to register as a sex offender for 10 years.
 A month later, the school superintendent admits Morgan was on school grounds a few times during Winter Break to take tests while supervised.

-According to the sex offender registry, he registered as a sex offender on December 23rd of 2015.
+According to the sex offender registry, he registered as a sex offender on Dec.
+23, 2015.

 "I had no knowledge of that whatsoever," said Carlotta Hochstedler, a parent of a student.